 Note: When you’re setting up your Patreon page, you’ll be asked to fill-out the “About” section.
-After you launch and your page is live, this information will live on the Overview tab of your page.
+After you launch and your page is live, this information will live on the About tab of your creator page.

 Here is the formula for creating the best About section possible:

 While many of your patrons will have arrived at your page because you asked them to join you there, not everyone who lands on your page will know who you are.
 Make sure to start your description with a little bit about who you are and what you create.